 Solder mask is like the decoration on top of the base frosting.
-It is applied over the copper on your traces to prevent oxidation damage, which is especially important for high voltage PCBs.
+It is applied over the heavy copper PCB considerations on your traces to prevent oxidation damage, which is especially important for high voltage PCBs.

 Like frosting, solder mask is very sensitive to temperature.
 It doesn’t melt, but the voltage rating for a solder mask drops significantly as the operating temperature increases.

 Standard solder masks aren’t coherent, which means they frequently have pinholes, or other small voids along the edge of the tracks after the mask is applied.
 It’s easy for particles and other contaminants to get caught in these regions of the mask, and also decrease the effective voltage protection.